ded-ared/shopify/sticky-widget-setup.md

 ![sticky-widget](https://github.com/ded-ared/shopify/blob/main/images/search-widget.png "Sticky Widget")

-So far as **Sticky widget** is an integral part of [Smart Search & Instant Search](https://apps.shopify.com/searchanise), you need this app installed before using the widget.
+Since **Sticky widget** is an integral part of [Smart Search & Instant Search](https://apps.shopify.com/searchanise), you need this app installed before using the widget.
 Sticky widget is customizable, so you can set up some of its features the way you prefer the best.

 Here is how you can enable and customize the widget.